Festival “Mirëdita, dobar dan!“

 June 27, 20:00, Dorćol Platz (Dobračina 59) The theater production "Father and Father," based on Jeton Neziraj's text and directed by Kushtrim Koliqi, serves as a poignant reminder of the losses endured during the Kosovo war, which concluded 25 years ago, leaving over 1600 individuals missing.
 Through this play, the author and director explore the profound impact of unimaginable sorrow on a single family.
 Critics have described the play as "aggressively sad," as it confronts audiences with the enduring legacy of...

-The "Mirëdita, dobar dan" festival took place for the first time this year in Austria, Vienna, on November 29, 2023.
+The "Mirëdita, dobar dan!" festival took place for the first time this year in Austria, Vienna, on November 29, 2023.
 The festival, which has traditionally been held since 2014 in Serbia and Kosovo, provides a platform to bring together art, culture, advocacy and public debate on key issues for our societies.
 This year, the festival crossed the borders of its usual destinations for the first time, and the atmosphere was filled with positive energy and the desire to create an...

 We are really excited to announce that the inclusion and cross cultural festival “Mirëdita, dobar dan!” will celebrate its premier in Austria on 29 November 2023.
 The festival that has been held since 2014 in Serbia and Kosovo merges art, culture, advocacy and public debate in one platform.
 By bringing artists, human rights activists as well as opinion makers together, the festival aims to create inclusive spaces where otherwise often confrontation dominates.
 The first edition on 29th November in Vienna is...